2019 European heatwaves: Norway

-On 26 July, a temperature of 33.4 °C was recorded in Bergen in Norway, setting a new temperature record for the city.
+On 26 July, a temperature of 33.4 °C was recorded in Bergen Municipality in Norway, setting a new temperature record for the city.
 A day later, at Laksfors railway station south of Mosjøen, a temperature of 35.6 C was recorded, equalling the national all-time temperature record first set in June 1970.
 However, the Norwegian Meteorological Institute later did not approve the recording due to too much gravel and too high vegetation near the station.

 The highest recording approved was 35 °C at the Mosjøen Airport on 27 July, the warmest temperature ever recorded in Northern Norway and a tie with the all-time national high for July.
-The same day, a temperature of 34.6 °C was recorded further north in Saltdal.
+The same day, a temperature of 34.6 °C was recorded further north in Saltdal Municipality.
 This is highest temperature ever recorded inside the Arctic Circle in Norway.
 On 27 July, Trondheim Airport recorded a new all-time high with 33.5 °C and saw five consecutive days with high above 32 °C.

-At Sømna-Kvaløyfjellet, a weather station on a coastal hill 302 m ASL in Nordland in Northern Norway (65.2210062°N 11.9926825°E), the overnight low on 28 July did not go below 26.1 °C, beating the previous national record for the warmest night of 25.5 °C recorded 6 degrees of latitude further south in Halden, south of Oslo, in July 1933.
+At Sømna-Kvaløyfjellet, a weather station on a coastal hill 302 m ASL in Nordland in Northern Norway (65.2210062°N 11.9926825°E), the overnight low on 28 July did not go below 26.1 °C, beating the previous national record for the warmest night of 25.5 °C recorded 6 degrees of latitude further south in Halden Municipality, south of Oslo, in July 1933.
 The Norwegian Meteorological Institute said that it had recorded "tropical nights" in 20 locations in the south of the country, where temperatures stayed above 20 C throughout the night.